rx-angular/rx-angular/apps/tutorials/src/app/features/tutorials/basics/README.md

 - `git clone https://github.com/rx-angular/rx-angular.git rx-angular`
 - `cd rx-angular`
 - `npm install` or `yarn install`
-- `npm start demos` or `yarn nx serve demos`
+- `npm start tutorials` or `yarn nx serve tutorials`

-You can find the working application at `http://localhost:4200/rx-angular/demos`.
+You can find the working application at `http://localhost:4400/tutorials`.

-The source can be found under `apps/demos/src/app/features/tutorials`.
+The source can be found under `apps/tutorials/src/app/features/tutorials`.

 The example shows a simple component setup of a parent container and a child component displaying the data.